 Milton O. Thompson

-Milton O. Thompson was a research pilot, Chief Engineer, and Director of Research Projects during a long career at the NASA Dryden Flight Research Center.
+Milton O. Thompson was a research pilot, Chief Engineer, and Director of Research Projects during a long career at the NASA Dryden (now Armstrong) Flight Research Center.

 Thompson was hired as an engineer at the flight research facility on March 19, 1956, when it was still under the auspices of the NACA.
 He became a research pilot in January 1958.